The views expressed by the host of this program now documented to be almost always right 99.6% of the time.

 This governor, this governor is awesome.

-So we got Jan Brewer out there, and we got Governor Chris Christie showing the way how to deal with this regime.
+So we got Jan Brewer out there and we got Governor Chris Christie showing the way how to deal with this regime.

 Kudos to Governor Jan Brewer in Arizona.

-Uh one more, you gotta hear this.
+One more, you got to hear this.

-Yesterday in Washington held a press conference.
+Paul McCartney of the Beatles yesterday in Washington held a press conference.

-He's getting uh an award, the third Library of Congress Gershwin Prize, and he was talking about playing at the White House, performing at the White House in front of President Obama.
+And he was talking about playing at the White House, performing at the White House in front of President Obama.

 It makes it very special.

-I must say, you know, I'm a big fan.
+So the White House, and particularly with this president, I must say, you know, I'm a big fan.

 He's a great guy.